 - Hepatitis B vaccinations are offered to short breaks carers, given by the volunteer’s GP or clinic as appropriate.
 The course of three injections is given over a six-month period followed by a blood test.

-- A County Council volunteer identification card is provided for use when volunteering and all out-of-pocket travel expenses may be claimed.
+- A County Council volunteer identification card is provided for use when volunteering and all out-of-pocket travel expenses can be claimed.